alkemyst/FC7-testboard-firmware-definition/Top_level_block_definition_This__.md

 The electrical access block implements also an I²C master and presents the same interface as the optical to the module block.

-Interface to the module block: (t.b.d.)
+Interface to the hybrid block: (t.b.d.)